Jaisocx-Tools/Workspace/workspace/ts/www/packages/Preloader/README.md

 or several sites tools (two levels inside or one level above three levels inside).

+The fallback urls for cdn urls vs. urls of local optional npm deps, have to be implemented later, since if cdn urls are set, nevertheless, with npm optional deps for theme resources hardcopies, a developer | tester may save on demand hardcopies of fonts inside a sites tool node_modules locally, via `npm i <sites tool> --save-optional=true`

+The `@jaisocx/preloader` ScriptsChainedLoader js class starts loading other scripts, resolving `node_modules` fallback urls, having bugfixed trouble in js transpiled ( legacy legacy ) Simple mode, that some js class might be not loaded, when the currently loaded script is being verified by a browser's js engine.

 ### 5. Event DOMContentLoaded overrides with The Fallback Urls Feature turned on.

+With The Fallback Urls Resolval Feature, on event DOMContentLoaded, one can not be sure, all scripts have been loaded, since on DOMContentLoaded all resources are loaded, started to load after have parsed the hardcoded html tags like link and script.

+when loading scripts with the @jaisocx/preloader ScriptsChainedLoader js class, the method `.onload()` overrides js event handler on event emitted, after the last .js script, of json array of scripts urls, was loaded.

+### 6. CDN not responding blocks prevented.

 When a cdn, where preloading media was published, is not responding, the cleanup script stops waiting for responses from cdn.

-The fallback urls for optional npm deps have to be implemented later, since cdn urls are set in order to save up npm repos registry harddrive free space, and local machine harddrive free space having cdn resources saved on harddrive once.

-### 6. CDN not responding blocks prevented.

 #### 6.1.
 When a site is blocked:
     1. when a cdn is a remote machine,